arswalid/spack-configs/INSTALL.md

-This file describes the procedure to intall a software/application using spack through this repo.
+This file describes the procedure to intall a software/application using Spack through this repo.
-This repo uses levels in spack to separate each type of application.
+This repo uses levels in Spack to separate each type of application.

 the levels are: